dice-group/IGUANA/docs/README.md

 ### Prerequisites

-If you're using the native version of IGUANA, you need to have at least a `x86-64-v3` system that is running Linux.
+If you're using the native version of IGUANA, you need to have at least a `x86-64-v3` (Intel Haswell and AMD Excavator or newer) system that is running Linux.

 If you're using the Java version of IGUANA, you need to have `Java 17` or higher installed.
 On Ubuntu it can be installed by executing the following command: